What if You’re Arrested for Drunk Driving?

 If you have been arrested, your first step is to get out of jail.
-At Bloom Legal, one of our experienced DUI attorneys can assist you in determining the right method to secure your release.
-While some people might rush to use a bail bond service, many times an attorney can work with a judge to secure your release.
-Therefore, it is important for you or a family member or friend to speak with an attorney who can begin working on securing your release from jail.
+Bloom Legal can assist you in determining the right method to secure your release.
+While some people might rush to use a bail bond service, many times a law firm can work with a judge to secure your release.
+Therefore, it is important for you or a family member or friend to speak with an experienced attorney who can begin working on securing your release from jail.

 Once you are out of jail, the next big milestone is to file for an administrative hearing to protect your driver’s license privileges.
 Bloom Legal has experience working with clients from arrest to the conclusion of their driving under the influence case and will guide you through the process from start to finish.

-If you or someone you know has been arrested for DWI or DUI, it is very important that you hire a lawyer fast, to make sure the result is the best possible.
+If you or someone you know has been arrested for driving under the influence, it is very important that you hire a lawyer fast, to make sure the result is the best possible.
 Deadlines under the driving drunk laws come very quickly, and they cannot be extended.
 Negotiating the different punishments (fines, suspensions, jail time, classes, etc.) under the law requires skill and experience.

 For more information on DWI and DUI related arrests in Louisiana, please visit the following links:

 Six Things to Do When Pulled Over for Alleged Drunk Driving